project-illium/illium-documentation/docs/developers/storage.md

 Illium only gives you 128 bytes to use for each contract's state field.
 For a lot of applications this is enough space.
 For other's it's not.

-If you need more storage you'll need create an offchain database, compute a merkle root of all the data in the database, and store the root hash of the database in state.
+If you need more storage you'll need create an off-chain database, compute a merkle root of all the data in the database, and store the root hash of the database in state.

-Here's the interface for an offchain database written in Go:
+Here's the interface for an off-chain database written in Go:
 ```go
 type MerkleDB interface {
         // Put a new key/value pair into the database.
 This operation